-Did you have a say in the original colours of the shoe?
+Did you have a say in the original colors of the shoe?

 I proposed from the design side.
-I put the colours on to highlight the new element.
-I proposed the citrus and green original colourway, the other one, deep ocean—a very dark blue—and pink.
+I put the colors on to highlight the new element.
+I proposed the citrus and green original colorway, the other one, deep ocean—a very dark blue—and pink.
 Finally the global team chose the citrus and green.
-I created the original drawings in those colours.
+I created the original drawings in those colors.

 Did you work on the Gel-Lyte Ultra after the III?

 Not really.
 That was another designer, and a younger designer designed the Gel-Lyte V. It was lighter and had had a lighter structure.
 I developed cross training shoes after the III and helped on some mono-sock and eco-skeletal concepts.
 After this I was working on long-term development and function.

 When did you realize the shoe had come back—did anyone tell you that it had been re-released in the mid–2000's?

 No. I spoke to ASICS Europe.
 They said that the Gel-Lyte III had become incredibly popular a few years later.
 I thought it was unbelievable.
 I’m a crazy designer.
 Crazy people can understand the mind of the crazy designer.

 So a whole generation is equally crazy 25 years on.